bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 ### Version history
 V0.9: Only difference with V0.8 is the silkscreen.<BR>
-V0.8: R15 is no longer populated, changed resistor value R14 to 100 Ohm.<BR>
+V0.8: Changed the voltage selector to a resistor selector.
+R15 is no longer populated, changed resistor value R14 to 100 Ohm.<BR>
 V0.7: Removed wire bridge from V0.6 and added a ground plane.
 Layout is more compact.
 Moved around some components.
 Added vias for mounting.
-Changed EMS 12V pin header.<BR>
+Changed EMS 12V pin header.
+Added two polyfuses.<BR>
 V0.6: First production version.
-This version has a wire bridge.<BR>
+This version has a wire bridge and nu ground plane.<BR>

 ## Top side
 ![Top view](https://raw.githubusercontent.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/master/Documentation/nefit-ems-bus-interface-PCB.jpg)